Aiven-Open/klaw-docs/docs/docs/HowTo/authentication/google-account.md

 # Login with Google account

 You can log in to Klaw using your Google account credentials.
-On the login screen, you\'ll see an option to log in with a Google account.
+On the login screen, you'll see an option to log in with a Google account.
 Click the login button, and a pop-up window will appear, allowing you to enter your credentials or select an Azure account.